 It’s a fairly short journey, over the flat, brown, un-Austrian looking plains on the eastern edge of the country: all bare trees and shadowy rivers.

 There are none of the dramatic climbs I would later get used to, as small but powerful, muscly, diesel trains would toil and grind their way up the sheer slopes of the Alps.
 There are none of the swooping curves of the trains rounding the huge, mirror-like lakes as in central Austria, but it gave me the perfect lesson of train travel in Germanic countries.
 The cliche is true, it all really does runs like clockwork.

 In over a hundred train journeys I never experienced a single late train.
 This first OBB train I catch glides in, leaves and arrives at the imposing Vienna Sudbanhoff exactly on time.

 Even trains I would later catch, from stations made up of no more than a shed perched on top of a mountain, or one carriage shunters that would require you to stick your head out of the window and shout down to the driver when you wanted to get off – or the grand sleeper trains bulleting to the Balkans and beyond – all would run to the very minute.

 Great to begin with, over time it strangely started to annoy, like an over obedient child, and finally even made me pine for the raggedy, haphazard timetables of back home.

-Vienna gets you from the moment you arrive though.
+Vienna clutches you from the moment you arrive though.
 As the men in the heuriger sang, it really could be the most beautiful city in the world.

-The old ‘pension’ hotel I have been booked into sits small, snugly, in amongst the grandest architecture in the centre of the city.
-My room is warmed by an enormous ancient ceramic tiled stove heater.
+The old pension hotel I have been booked into sits small, snug, in amongst the grandest architecture in the centre of the city.
+My room is dark, old, warmed by an enormous ancient ceramic tiled stove heater.